securisec/serverless-completer/README.md

 ## WIP
 Pull requests are very welcome.

+## Help
+Would love pull requests to cover more of the following:
+- CloudFormation resources.
+Check out examples in `schmemas/aws/cf` directory
+- Other providers like azure, gcp etc

 ## Install
 - [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=securisec.serverless-completer)
 - Or clone the repo and build with `vsce package` and install VSIX file from VS Code.